AHO Logo

 Brand Innovation in Service Design

 The importance of the brand has been recognized in both literature and practice.
-Brands makes promisses whose are delivered to the customer through touch points.
-Based on the concept of semantic transformation, this projects proposes to adress the research gap in the development of services that communicates the brand’s identity.
+Brands makes promisses which should be delivered to the customer through touch points.
+Based on the concept of semantic transformation, this projects proposes to address the research gap in the development of brand based service experiences.

 Date: